antochan/Grailed-Challenge/README.md

 Note: I decided to use collectionview to emulate a shopping experience for a user’s saved searches.

 ## Miscellaneous
 •	I added one 3rd party library called Lottie which displays animations.
 I mainly used this to indicate loading / disabling user interaction on the screen when loading from a network request.
 This is the `displaySpinner` and `removeSpinner` function that can be found in Constants.swift

 •	I added a function called `addBlackGradientLayer` in `ImageUtilities.swift` so the article image can have a gradient effect on it.

 •	I added a few test cases on some utility functions in the file `UtilitiesTest.swift`.

+## Quick Notes

+I.	API requests were done through URL session and parsing done through Decodable II.
+Architecture: Mainly follows MVC
+III.
+Design pattern: I chose to use a singleton pattern because of the simplicity of the app and quicker implementation (If more time I’d include dependency injection)
+IV.
+Tests: Unit test was done through built in XCTest feature
+V.	3rd Party Framework: Just one, Lottie for animation

+## Conclusion
+If there was anything in my submission that you’d like to see me add on or if I misinterpreted any of the technical requirements please let me know, I’d be happy to add on or discuss further!
+In addition, if there are some architecture/design patterns you would like to see me use instead of my current submission please let me know as well!
+Finally, if there are any questions or problems regarding my submission feel free to contact me at 470-240-7328 or antonio.chan@emory.edu.